Cybercrime: Tips for browsing the web safe from frauds and scams

 Pyramid selling, multi-level marketing, binary systems, network marketing, matrix system, investment plans, donation circles… Whatever they’re called, these systems are illegal.
 Their strategies are similar: you have to pay an entry fee and lure in other investors, they make extravagant promises like high dividends and other gifts, and information about the investments is vague.
 Stay far away from these kinds of schemes, because once you get caught up in this, there’s little chance of getting your money back.

 Never make investments using a credit card.
 This type of payment is never used by legitimate advisors and sellers.
 In any case, it’s always better to trust your investments to a recognized financial institution.
 Meet with an advisor in person to invest your money, for example, in investment funds or in the stock market.
 Only invest in licensed businesses.
-The Quebec Autorité des marchés financiers which regulates the financial sector has a register of firms and individuals authorized to practise and a blacklist of those to avoid.
+The Quebec Autorité des marchés financiers which regulates the financial sector has a register of firms and individuals authorized to practice and a blacklist of those to avoid.

 The internet is full of many wonderful things, but there are also many traps.
 Beware the lures and surf the web carefully.